-Although younger people can develop dementia and/or Alzheimer’s disease, your risk increases as you age.
-Still, neither is considered a normal part of growing older.
+While younger people can develop dementia or Alzheimer’s disease, your risk increases as you age.
+Still, neither is considered a normal part of aging.

-Dementia isn’t a disease.
-It’s a group of symptoms that affect mental tasks like memory and reasoning.
-Dementia can be caused by a variety of conditions, the most common of which is Alzheimer’s disease.
+Dementia is a syndrome, not a disease.
+A syndrome is a group of symptoms that doesn’t have a definitive diagnosis.
+Dementia is a group of symptoms that affects mental cognitive tasks such as memory and reasoning.
+Dementia is an umbrella term that Alzheimer’s disease can fall under.
+It can occur due to a variety of conditions, the most common of which is Alzheimer’s disease.

-As dementia progresses, it can have a devastating impact on the ability to function independently.
-It’s a major cause of disability for older people, and places an emotional and financial burden on families and caregivers.
+As dementia progresses, it can have a huge impact on the ability to function independently.
+It’s a major cause of disability for older adults, and places an emotional and financial burden on families and caregivers.

-The World Health Organization (WHO) says that 35.6 million people around the world are living with dementia.
+The World Health Organization says that 47.5 million people around the world are living with dementia.

-Early symptoms of dementia can be mild and easily overlooked.
+It’s easy to overlook the early symptoms of dementia, which can be mild.
 It often begins with simple episodes of forgetfulness.
 People with dementia have trouble keeping track of time and tend to lose their way in familiar settings.

 As dementia progresses, forgetfulness and confusion grow.
 It becomes harder to recall names and faces.
 Personal care becomes a problem.
 Obvious signs of dementia include repetitious questioning, inadequate hygiene, and poor decision-making.

-In the most advanced stage, dementia patients become unable to care for themselves.
-Time, place, and people become more confusing.
+In the most advanced stage, people with dementia become unable to care for themselves.
+They will struggle even more with keeping track of time, and remembering people and places they are familiar with.
 Behavior continues to change and can turn into depression and aggression.

-Alzheimer’s is a progressive disease of the brain that slowly impairs memory and cognitive function.
-The exact cause is unknown and there is no cure.
+Dementia is the term applied to a group of symptoms that negatively impact memory, but Alzheimer’s is a progressive disease of the brain that slowly causes impairment in memory and cognitive function.
+The exact cause is unknown and no cure is available.

-The National Institutes of Health (NIH) estimate that more than five million people in the United States have Alzheimer’s disease.
-Although younger people can (and do) get Alzheimer’s, symptoms generally begin after age 60.
+The National Institutes of Health estimate that more than 5 million people in the United States have Alzheimer’s disease.
+Although younger people can and do get Alzheimer’s, the symptoms generally begin after age 60.